jrosdahl/miniircd/README.md

 Requirements
 ------------

 Python 2.6 or newer.
 Get it at http://www.python.org.
-Python 3 should also work.
+Python 3 is currently not supported.

 Installation
 ------------